RMD Calculator (SECURE 2.0 Updated)

 Frequently Asked Questions

-An RMD is the minimum amount you must withdraw from your tax-deferred retirement accounts (Traditional IRA, 401(k), 403(b), etc.) each year once you reach a certain age.
-The IRS requires these withdrawals to ensure that tax-deferred savings are eventually taxed.
-The amount is calculated by dividing your account balance by your life expectancy factor.
+An RMD is the minimum amount you must withdraw annually from tax-deferred retirement accounts (Traditional IRA, 401(k), 403(b), etc.) once you reach a certain age.
+The IRS requires these withdrawals to ensure tax-deferred savings are eventually taxed.
+Your RMD is calculated by dividing your account balance (as of Dec 31 of the prior year) by the IRS life expectancy factor for your age.